ExpressionEngine/ExpressionEngine/changelogs/patch.md

    - Fixed several missing language variables in the control panel.
    - Fixed template HTTP Authentication not recognizing Super Admin.
    - Added CLI command file
+   - Fix addon icon for png and svg

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists